aysh01/ScanKaro/README.md

 ```request``` ```jsonify``` ```redirect``` ```url_for``` ```session```
 ```MongoClient``` ```Blueprint``` ```datetime```

-## Do Make Sure that you've created a MongoDB Atlas Cluster [MongoDB Atlas](https://www.mongodb.com/atlas) and have connected it to MongoDB Compass [MongoDB Compass](https://www.mongodb.com/try/download/community) ( Use, compass if required for better UI ) ..
+## Do Make Sure that you've created a [MongoDB Atlas Cluster](https://www.mongodb.com/atlas) and have connected it to [MongoDB Compass](https://www.mongodb.com/try/download/community) ( Use, compass if required for better UI ) ..

 ## Usage